How to Calculate Employee Retention Rate and How It Differs from Turnover

 To retain is to keep.
 Accordingly, the employee retention rate answers the question “What percentage of our employees working here on Date 1 were still working here on Date 2?”

 The basic formula for employee retention is the following:

 Note: We multiply the decimal value by 100 to convert to a percentage.

 - Example 1: If 87 people were working at my company as of June 1st and 80 of those same people were still working at my company as of June 30th, my retention rate for the month of June would be the following: 80/87 * 100 = 92%

 - Example 2: If 104 people were working at my company as of January 1st and 80 of those same people were still working at my company as of June 30th, my retention rate for Jan-Jun would be the following: 80/104 * 100= 77%

-Observe that by this definition, employee retention completely ignores new hires.
+Observe that by this definition, the employee retention rate completely ignores new hires.
 In Example 1, we started out on June 1st with 87 people.
 Whether we hired no one or 27 new people during that month makes no difference.
 We are only asking “What percentage of people have been with us through the whole period?”.
-We’ll treat the issue of new hires below
+We’ll treat the issue of new hires below.

 Calculating Retention Rate in Excel